ConsoleMage/user-management-api/README.md

 # user-management-api

-This is the peer-graded assignment for "Back-End Development with .NET," which is the fifth course in a 12-course series in the Microsoft Full-Stack Developer Professional Certificate program.
+This is the peer-graded assignment for "Back-End Development with .NET," the fifth course in a 12-course series in the Microsoft Full-Stack Developer Professional Certificate program.

 A project template for creating a RESTful Web API using ASP.NET Core controllers or minimal APIs, with optional support for OpenAPI and authentication.